betatran3010/bowers-cis-website/design-plan/milestone-final.md

 ```

 ## Interactivity Usability Justification
-> Explain how the interactivity _functionally_ improves the user's experience and helps them accomplish their goals. (i.e. Your interactivity does _more_ than add additional clicks; the interactivity doesn't insert additional barriers for the user when working towards their goals.)
-> Explain how your interactivity's design effectively uses affordances, visibility, feedback, and familiarity.
-> Write a paragraph (3-4 sentences)

 **Hamburger Menu**
 The hamburger menu helps meet the users goals by helping them access the content of the website faster without having to scroll past a navigation menu.
 The outline around the button shows affordances because they give users a clue about where the interactivity is.
 It uses visibility because all the elements of the hamburger menu like the hamburger button and x button are visible.
 When the user performs an action such as clicking a button, there is immediate feedback because the menu expands and closes.
 The hamburger menu also follows common design patterns because the hamburger button opens the menu, and the x button closes it, which is a pattern seen across many websites.